DedZago/DedZago.github.io/notes.md

 title: Notes
 ---

-Here is a collection of notes that I have written during my undergraduate (in Italian) and graduate studies at the [University of Padova](https://www.stat.unipd.it/).
+Here is a collection of notes that I have written during my studies at the [University of Padova](https://www.stat.unipd.it/).
 These notes have been taken live using a combination of scripts based on the excellent [UltiSnips](https://github.com/SirVer/ultisnips), [VimTeX](https://github.com/lervag/vimtex), and [Inkscape](https://inkscape.org/) integration available [here](https://castel.dev/).
 I combined the available scripts into a note-taking setup, which allows organizing LaTeX notes into themed folder structures, for annotating papers, books, and lectures.

-# Graduate
+# Postgraduate

 ### Seminars
 * [Bayesian record linkage](./files/ISBA_5_bayesianEntityResolution.pdf)
 * [An introduction to high-dimensional Bayesian variable selection](./files/ISBA_2_highDimensionalBayes.pdf)

-# Undergraduate
+# Graduate and undergraduate
 * [Modelli Statistici per Dati Economici (2020-21)](./files/modelli-economici.pdf)
 * [Statistica per la Tecnologia e le Scienze (2020-21)](./files/tecnologia-industria.pdf)
     * [Notes on stochastic approximations](./files/Fu_2015_Handbook_of_Simulation_Optimization.pdf)